Peugeot 2008 SUV - Reliability & safety

 Peugeot 2008 reliability

 We won't know precisely how reliable the 2008 is until it's been on the road for a few years, but Peugeot has been doing well in this regard of late.
-The previous generation 2008 SUV was ranked in 35th place out of 75 models in our Driver Power survey for 2020, and the brand itself was ranked eighth out of 30 mainstream manufacturers for customer satisfaction.
-Reassuringly, only 12% of Peugeot owners told us their cars had faults within the first year of ownership.
+The latest 2008 SUV was ranked in an impressive 12th place out of 75 models in our Driver Power survey for 2021, and the brand itself was ranked 11th out of 29 mainstream manufacturers for customer satisfaction.
+A reasonable 19% of Peugeot owners told us their cars had suffered a fault within the first year of ownership.

 Peugeot clearly knows how to build a safe car, but the Euro NCAP tests have continued to get tougher, and when tested in 2019 the entry-level Peugeot 2008 only scored four out of five stars, placing it behind some rivals.
 With more safety equipment fitted, this was increased to five stars in the same test.